wandb/docs/docs/guides/model_registry/consume-models.md

 Reference a model version with one of following formats listed:

-* `latest` - Use `latest` tag to specify the model version that is most recently linked.
+* `latest` - Use `latest` alias to specify the model version that is most recently linked.
 * `v#` - Use `v0`, `v1`, `v2`, and so on to fetch a specific version in the Registered Model
 * `alias` - Specify the custom alias that you and your team assigned to your model version